 Horn Day is an annual festival at Western open to anyone who is interested in learning more about the horn.
 This fun-filled event includes an entire day of horn activities, including a guest artist master class and recital, a solo competition, a recital by the WMU Horn Choir and WMU student soloists, and a chance for all participants to play in the Mass Horn Choir, which rehearses during the day and performs in the final concert.

 Past guest artists include:

-- William Barnewitz, Principal Horn, Milwaukee Symphony Orchestra
+- William Barnewitz, former Principal Horn, Milwaukee Symphony Orchestra

 - Michelle Reed Baker, Second Horn, Metropolitan Opera Orchestra and faculty member at The Manhattan School of Music